gar6920/Numberblocks/memory bank/game design document.md

 ### Game Modes
 1. **Free Play**: Explore the environment and interact with other players
 2. **Custom Modes**: Framework supports implementation of various game modes
+3. **Real-Time Strategy (RTS) Mode:** An optional game mode or view perspective allowing for top-down strategic control of player characters or units, including selection and movement commands.

 ## Multiplayer Features